 I usually travel light with my Windows laptop and iPhone.
 Thanks to the affordable data costs in the country where I live, I get most things done on the move.
-During a recent trip, I wasn’t able to connect my Windows 10 laptop to the iPhone hotspot.
+During a recent trip, I couldn't connect my Windows 10 laptop to the iPhone hotspot.
 That iPhone hotspot connectivity error led me to do some troubleshooting.

 While looking for solutions, I learned that a lot of people are facing a similar issue.
-There can be many reasons as to why the hotspot is not working, and the problem can be on either end.
+There can be many reasons why the iPhone hotspot doesn't work with Windows 10, and the problem can be on either end.
 Let’s take a look at all possible solutions and see how we can all be on time with our deadlines.

 1. Delete and Reconnect

 Let’s try something simple first.
 Click on the Wi-Fi icon in the taskbar on your laptop.
 Then right-click on the name of the iPhone hotspot and select Forget.